 Year-End bonus calculation with the percentage system

-The percentage system is highly dependant on the employee’s performance.
+The percentage system is highly dependent on the employee’s performance.
 The better their performance and their service time are, the more bonus they will receive.

 The percentage number can vary from one company to the other.
 The example below is not absolute, so your HR team can decide the best proportion for each factor.

 Employee service time

-For new employees (under 1 year service time), then this factor will be counted with pro-rate.
+For new employees (under 1 year of service time), then this factor will be counted with pro-rate.
 However, for those who work longer in the company, then the amount can be determined by percentage.